-Hunter Water is providing a water reticulation scheme to approximately 165 properties within the Williamtown Contamination Investigation Area, as defined by the NSW Environment Protection Authority (EPA).
-The scheme will provide access to safe drinking water for properties which include residential lots, a primary school, a commercial area and tourism facilities.
-Hunter Water will provide one connection per existing residential dwelling or commercial development.
+Hunter Water is providing a water reticulation scheme to over 160 properties within the Williamtown Contamination Investigation Area, as defined by the NSW Environment Protection Authority (EPA).

 PFOS and PFOA

 For more information on PFOS/PFOA and Hunter Water see PFOS and PFOA.
 For information about the drinking water supply see water quality.

 For more information please contact the Project Team by email or call 1300 657 657 during business hours.
 For after-hours emergencies call 1300 657 000.

 Properties outside of the Investigation Area

 Hunter Water is providing access to safe drinking water to properties inside the Williamtown Contamination Investigation Area, as defined by the NSW Environment Protection Authority (EPA).
 Properties outside of the Investigation Area cannot be connected to the water supply as part of this funded project.